leighbadua/credit_risk_resampling/report-template.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1 (Logistic Regression Model with Original Data):
-  * The accuracy score
+  * The accuracy score 95.2% (0.952).
-  * The precision of the model
+  * The precision of the model 85% (0.85).
-  * Recall is
+  * Recall is 91% (0.91).

 * Machine Learning Model 2 (Logistic Regression Model with Resampled Data):
-  * The accuracy score
+  * The accuracy score 99.3% (0.993).
-  * The precision of the model
+  * The precision of the model 84% (0.84).
-  * Recall is
+  * Recall is 99% (0.99).

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+The precision score was slightly higher with Model 1 than Model 2, with 85% and 84%, respectively.
+This score represents the percent of prediction were made correctly.
+The recall was higher in Model 2 with 99% versus Model 1 91%.
+The recall show the percent of the positive cases were caught in the model.
+It appears that Model 2, logistic regression model with resampled training data, has a higher accuracy score to predict with accounts are health loans and which are high-risk loans with 99.3% versus 95.2% with Model 1.